smpio/kubernator/README.md

 #### Tabs

-Tab names reflect current object's location in the navigation tree (resource namespace → resource kind → item).
+Tab names reflect current object's location in the navigation tree (resource.namespace → resource.kind → item).
 New items have green tab color, modified and not submitted items ― red tab color.
 Local modifications are saved even if the tab was closed and reopened again.

 ![Catalog: Tabs](screenshots/catalog-tabs.gif)